[Approx. 5 minutes reading time]

 4. Ask for Help

-You shouldn’t have to fight this on your own.
+You can’t effectively fight this on your own.

-The moment that you realize that you’re under a DDoS attack, you should contact your ISP or your hosting provider to alert them to the situation.
+The moment you realize that you’re under a DDoS attack, contact your ISP or hosting provider to alert them to the situation.

-It’s only through working together with your technology provider that you can stop DDOS attacks of a decent scale.
+Together with your technology provider, you can prevent DDOS attacks of a decent scale.

 5. Call a Specialist

-When a DDoS attack is large in scale and sophisticated, the best thing you can do is to call a DDoS mitigation specialist.
+When a DDoS attack is large in scale and sophistication, the best thing you can do is to call a DDoS mitigation

-Sometimes your ISP or hosting provider will have a partnership with one, but you can also approach one yourself if you are being overwhelmed.
+Sometimes your ISP or hosting provider will have a partnership with a specialist, but you can also approach one yourself if you are being overwhelmed.